Why Longwood Gardens at Christmas is Pure Magic

 Blue and white lights covering a Christmas tree indoors

 The light tunnel is always a popular spot for photos.
 It’s 200 feet long, so, if you’re patient, it’s not too hard to get a nice shot without lots of people.
-The Peirce-du Pont House provides several good spots, especially by the Christmas trees.
+The Peirce-du Pont House provides several good locations, especially by the Christmas trees.
 Almost everywhere in the Conservatory is also a good bet for a photo day or night—whether by the gorgeous trees in the main area or with the classical decorations in the Music Room, there are lots of options here.

 There is lots of live music

-Christmas tree beside an organ
+Christmas tree beside an organ.

 Many nights throughout the holiday season, singers and musicians lend their talents to make the Longwood experience even more joyful.